Banks are running promotions to get you to switch. Here’s how to make some money and not lose any.

 As a CPA and financial counselor, I peruse personal finance blogs just for fun.
 I’m sometimes disappointed because I wish those blogs will dive deeper and be more thorough.
 However, I was seriously impressed when a venerable blog called Money Crashers recently released its list of Top Bank Account Promotions for October.

 I’ve never seen a more complete and consumer-friendly list, but I feel compelled to offer a warning.

 Those “pretty sweet deals” will surely sour if customers don’t maintain minimum balances or worse, bounce a check.
 Sometimes, we get caught up on the feel-good bonuses and don’t look below the surface.

 The devil – and deals – are in the details

-So while some of Money Crashers readers may skip this deal because of the low bonus, they should think twice if they usually have trouble maintaining a minimum balance.
+Some Money Crashers readers may skip this deal because of the low bonus.
+But they should think twice if they usually have trouble maintaining a minimum balance.

 On the other side, PNC Bank has a generous $300 bonus — the highest cash bonus on the list — but also comes with a heap of terms.
 If you meet them, you’re in great shape.
 But one condition is to open a PNC Virtual Wallet account, which is an online personal finance manager similar to my favorite such program, PowerWallet (but, in my humble opinion, not nearly as robust).
 What if you don’t want PNC Virtual Wallet’s?
 Then no bonus.
 There are also 467 words of fine print to study.